bjarkegosvig/tips_and_tricks/git.md

 ## Only clone one specific sha
 Useful when a shallow clone is not enough, especially on a build server when cloning takes a long time.
-Uses the fact that a git config can be passed on the fly to git clone command
+Uses the fact that a git configuration can be passed on the fly to git clone command
 ```
 git clone --quiet --config remote.origin.fetch=+${env.GIT_COMMIT_SHA_RESOLVED}:refs/remotes/origin/${env.GIT_COMMIT_SHA_RESOLVED} --config advice.detachedHead=false https://GITREPO.git --no-checkout --depth 1
 pushd ${env.repoName}